dmel642/UnityCullingFix/README.md

 # Universal Unity Culling Fix
 This is a MelonLoader mod for fixing the culling/objects popping in & out issue that occurs in the peripheral vision on wide FOV headsets such as Pimax and the StarVR One.
-There are different versions of the mod depending on the type of Unity game, but so far Boneworks, VRChat, Blade & Sorcery, VTOL VR, IronWolf VR, Pistol Whip, Hot Dogs/Horseshoes & Hand grenades, and Republique VR have been tested and working.
+There are different versions of the mod depending on the type of Unity game, but so far Boneworks, VRChat, Blade & Sorcery, VTOL VR, IronWolf VR, Pistol Whip, Hot Dogs/Horseshoes & Hand grenades, Republique VR, and Shadow Legend VR have been tested and working.
 Other games may work too.

 Credit to KoochyRat for the original code I used in making this mod: https://github.com/koochyrat/SteamVRFrustumAdjust